This whipped moisturizer is super easy to make! It requires just two ingredients: dried dandelion flowers and coconut oil, but has so many uses.

 - Use as a treatment for flaky scalp.

 - Use as a soothing aftershave.

-- Use as a massage cream for sore back, legs, and feet.
+- Use as a massage cream for sore muscles, back, legs, and feet.

 - Use on your pet’s skin irritations.

-Please note that while many enjoy the benefits of coconut oil, some may find it too drying or show signs of allergy to it.
-Be sure to apply to a small test spot before rubbing on large areas.
-If you use coconut oil and find that your skin gets increasingly dry, red, or irritated, discontinue use and look for coconut-free alternatives.
+Note: while many enjoy the benefits of coconut oil, some skin types find it too drying or show signs of allergy to it.
+Apply to a small test spot before rubbing on large areas.
+If you use coconut oil and find that your skin gets increasingly dry, red, or irritated, discontinue use and look for coconut-free alternatives, or try babassu oil in its place.
 (You may want to consider a similar infusing method with different oils as used in Dandelion Salve and Dandelion Lotion Bars recipes.)

 To make, first you’ll need to pick some dandelion flowers.
 Be sure to gather them from areas that have not been sprayed by chemicals.
-Also, because dandelion flowers are an important spring food source for several little critters, including honey bees, don’t pick any one area clean.
-I try to pick one flower for every two that I leave.
+Also, because dandelion flowers are an important spring food source for a variety of critters and pollinators, don’t pick any one area clean.
+I pick one flower for every two or three that I leave.
 That still gives me plenty to work with!
 (I bought that pretty, hand-made basket in the photo from 1840 Farm.com.)

 Once you’ve picked your flowers, leave them in a sheltered spot outdoors for an hour or two to let any little ants and such crawl away.
 Bring them inside and let them finish drying, spread out in a single layer over a clean dishcloth or paper towel.
 Let your dandelions air dry for several days or even up to a week or two before using.